-From Kirk Douglas to Betty White, several key points in entertainment history are touched upon by the celebrities who helped bring them to fruition.
+From Mel Brooks to Betty White, several key points in entertainment history are touched upon by the celebrities who helped bring them to fruition.
 Years and years later, they are still here to witness the effects of their legacies.

 Comedy powerhouse Betty White is still making waves well into her 90s.
 This endurance and continued involvement in the industry gives White the longest career of anyone in the industry.
 That is 80 years spent entertaining America and the world.
 In that time she also became the first woman to produce a sitcom, Life with Elizabeth (1953).
 Two years later, she became honorary Mayor of Hollywood.